At St Patrick’s Mental Health Services (SPMHS), we take the protection of your personal data seriously.

-We take the protection of your personal data seriously.
-Here you'll find information on your data protection rights, and policies and practices regarding our collection and use of your personal data.
+Here, you'll find information on your data protection rights, and policies and practices regarding our collection and use of your personal data.

 SPMHS is an independent, not-for-profit organisation that provides quality mental health care, promotes mental health awareness, and protects the rights and integrity of those suffering from mental illness.
 We are regulated by the Mental Health Commission.

-All personal data in possession of SPMHS is processed in accordance with but not limited to the obligations of the European Union (EU) General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and the Irish Data Protection Act 2018 which gives further effect to the GDPR in Ireland.
+All personal data in possession of SPMHS is processed in accordance with, but not limited to, the obligations of the European Union (EU) General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and the Irish Data Protection Act 2018, which gives further effect to the GDPR in Ireland.

-We recognise that data protection is an ongoing responsibility, and so, from time to time, we will update this Privacy Notice as we undertake new personal data practices or adopt new data protection policies.
+We recognise that data protection is an ongoing responsibility.
+From time to time, we will update this Privacy Notice as we undertake new personal data practices or adopt new data protection policies.

-Terms used in this privacy notice
+Terms used in this Privacy Notice

 Data concerning health means personal data related to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status.